5 Friendliest Hamster Breeds: Pictures, Facts, & History

 Length: | 2–3 inches |

-The last of the three Russian Dwarf species, the Roborovski hamster, was discovered by two scientists, Wsewolod Iwanowitsch Roborowski and Pjotr Kusmitsch Koslow, in 1894.
-Also known as the Robo Dwarf hamster, they are the smallest breed and were officially named as such in the Guinness Book of World Records 2003.
+The Roborovski hamster was discovered by two scientists, Wsewolod Iwanowitsch Roborowski and Pjotr Kusmitsch Koslow, in 1894.
+Also known as the Robo Dwarf hamster, they are the smallest species and were officially named as such in the Guinness Book of World Records 2003.

 These little critters are energetic but shy.
 However, they may open up and be willing to play and interact with you once they gain your trust.
-They are fast, curious, and active, but they are not good climbers.
+They are fast, curious, and active, but the presence of fur on their toes means that they are not the best climbers.
 They generally do not like being held and are not the easiest hamster species to tame.
 Given their small size, they can be hard to handle and do best being observed rather than handled, but they are fun to watch due to their active nature.

 How Are Hamsters Classified?

 Hamsters are classified as exotic animals and go by the scientific name of Cricetinae.
-There are many different genera of hamsters:
+There are seven different genera of hamsters.

 - Allocricetulus: Mongolian and Evermann’s hamster